*** 20th Anniversary: 2003 to 2023 ***

 Making a barometer doesn't require that much scientific expertise, even though the concept may seem a bit complicated.
 A barometer measures the atmospheric pressure, meaning the force exerted on a specified area by the earth's atmosphere.

-Aneroid barometers work without using any liquid.
-Instead, they have a sealed metallic chamber equipped with flexible upper and lower surfaces that bend with changing pressure.
+Aneroid barometers don't use liquid.
+They have a sealed metallic chamber with flexible upper and lower surfaces that bend when pressure changes.

 When making a barometer…